dhanarajappu456/Design-Patterns---Python/Structural Pattern/Facade.md

 ```
-You can hide sytem complexity from client
+You can hide sytem complexity from client<br>
 You can expose only required info / method to a client through a facade